Gtt1229/RocketLeagueAssistant/README.md

 4. **The color values from the JSON request can be used as the colors for your automations**:

 	a.
-Select "Call a service" as your action then edit in YAML.
+Select **Call a service** as your action then edit in YAML.

 	This will set the color of your lights to the values of your team's primary color.
-Populate "LIGHTNAMEHERE" with corresponding entity ID:
+Populate "LIGHTNAMEHERE" with the corresponding entity ID:

 ```
 service: light.turn_on